 For this shoot, we decided to spread it across three days.
-On the first day, we used the Blackmagic Micro Cinema Camera set up to film Mary walking, dancing and singing through the streets of New York both in regular speed and slow motion.
+On the first day, we used the Blackmagic Micro Cinema Camera set up to film Mary walking, dancing and singing through the streets of Manhattan both in regular 24fps and 60p slow motion.

 The Blackmagic set up included a 7 inch SmallHD monitor to help fully realize the final video.
 As always, we had a slew of 64gb SD cards along with an external battery pack from Juicebox.
 The battery pack ensured that we would be able to shoot through the entire day without having to worry about charging or replacing batteries.